The Aspen of the South

 The first Saturday of December brings Round Top's beloved Christmas parade and holiday shopping at year-round shops decked in seasonal charm.

-Festival Hill concert hall
+Festival Hill Round Top

 Cultural Landmark